TempleDevelopment/Temple-Client/README.md

 1. Install Minecraft 1.12.2
 2. Install the latest Forge for 1.12.2 [(download)](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html)
 3. Get the latest Temple CLient version in the release tab.
-4. Put the file in your `.minecraft/mods` folder
+4. Put the file in your `.minecraft/mods` folder.

 ## FAQ